 - An answering service will pick up between 5pm-9am, and weekends.
 They will alert the doctor on call.

 Keep mouth and lips moist.
 Rinse frequently with:

-½ tsp of salt and baking soda with 8oz. of water at least 3x at day (rinse and spit).
+½ tsp of salt and ½ tsp baking soda with 8oz. of water at least 3x at day (rinse and spit).
+Or, use an alcohol-free mouthwash such as Tom’s, Biotene, Peredix, or ACT.
 Use a soft bristle toothbrush.
 Leave dentures out if causing discomfort.
 Continue to see your dentist throughout the treatment and keep up with dental cleaning appointments.

 Triage Line: (860) 886-8362, x301